oracle-livelabs/database-maa/recovery-service/manual-backup/manual-backup.md

 ## Introduction

-This lab shows you how start an adhoc / run now backup which will backup the database immediately.
+This lab shows you how start an on-demand backup which will backup the database immediately.
 Once this backup starts you can monitor the status of the backup and see the results in the backup history.

 Estimated Time: 10 minutes

 ### Objectives

 In this lab, you will:
-* Start an adhoc backup
+* Start an on-demand backup
 * Monitor the backup status
 * Review the backup job in the history

-## Task 1:  Start an adhoc / run now backup
+## Task 1:  Start an on-demand backup

 1. Navigate to Base Database Service
     ![alt image text](images/Ham_baseDB.png)